opencadc/caom2tools/doc/README.md

 * If you are interested in using CADC Python Data Engineering tools, you should start [here](./user/cli_description.md).

-* If you are interested in developing with the CADC Python Data Engineering tools, you should start [here](./user/script_description.md).
+* If you are interested in scripting with the CADC Python Data Engineering tools, you should start [here](./user/script_description.md).

 ## Preconditions